-People with oval faces are fortunate that their facial symmetry allows them to pull off pretty much any type of hairstyle.
+Oval face shape: People with oval faces are fortunate that their facial symmetry allows them to pull off pretty much any type of hairstyle

-This is where your forehead, cheekbones and jaw are similar in width.
-It’s a look characterized in cartoon superheros, or seen in hyper-masculine men in film like Arnold Schwarzenegger.
+Square face shape: This is where your forehead, cheekbones, and jaw are similar in width.
+It’s a look characterized in cartoon superheroes or seen in hyper-masculine men like Arnold Schwarzenegger.
 Most hairstyles will suit this face shape.
 However be cautious with a flat top, unless you want to make your square facial structure appear more extreme.

-When it comes to faces, the camera loves sharp angles and chiseled facial features i.e. Johnny Depp.
-If you have a round face, your best bet is to choose a hairstyle that has lift or height at the crown to help to elongate your face.
-Avoid any styles that sit close to the scalp (e.g, the Caesar cut) as this will only enhance the roundness of your face.
+Round face shape: When it comes to faces, the camera loves sharp angles and chiseled facial features i.e. Johnny Depp.
+If you have a round face, your best bet is to choose a hairstyle that has lift or height at the crown to help elongate your face.
+Avoid any styles that sit close to the scalp (e.g, the Caesar cut) as this will only enhance the roundness of your face

-This is where the forehead and hairline is narrow but the jaw line is broad.
-Choose hairstyles that are round in shape, where the top and the sides of the hair appear equal in thickness to help balance out your facial proportions.
+Pear-shaped face: This is where the forehead and hairline are narrow but the jawline is broad.
+Choose hairstyles that are round in shape, where the top and the sides of the hair appear equal in thickness to help balance out your facial proportions

-This is where you have a wide forehead tapering down to a narrow chin.
+Triangular shaped face: This is where you have a wide forehead tapering down to a narrow chin.
 Choose shorter, narrower haircuts.
-This will prevent the width of the head becoming a focal point.
+This will prevent the width of the head from becoming a focal point

-Avoid hairstyles that add height to the top of the head, or long hairstyles that part in the center as this will make your face appear longer.
+Long, rectangular-shaped face: Avoid hairstyles that add height to the top of the head or long hairstyles that part in the center as this will make your face appear longer.
 Instead, a swept over fringe that cuts the forehead in half may help to shorten the face and offer better proportions on camera.

-Remember, when people see you in the flesh, the outline of your head will be contrasted with the background environment, and minor details like tufts of hair won’t be so obvious as they are on-screen.
-On video, your viewers only see what’s positioned inside the frame.
+Remember, when people see you in the flesh, the outline of your head will be contrasted with the background environment, and minor details like tufts of hair won’t be as obvious as they are on-screen.
+On the video screen, your viewers only see what’s positioned inside the frame.
 They will be observing you in closer detail than if they were meeting you in the flesh.
-That’s why it is super important that you do sweat the small stuff with your on-camera appearance.
+That’s why it is important that you do sweat the small stuff with your on-camera appearance.